Ernst Biberstein: Nazism

-Biberstein joined the Nazi party in 1926 and the SS on 13 September 1936 (membership number 272692).
+Biberstein joined the Nazi Party in 1926 and the SS on 13 September 1936 (membership number 272692).
 From March through October 1940 he was again a soldier.
-In 1941, he changed his name from Szymanowski to Biberstein.
+On 1 June 1941, Biberstein became head of the Gestapo office in Opole.
+There, he was complicit in the deportations of Jews.
+The same year, he changed his surname from Szymanowski to the supposedly original name, Biberstein.
 After the assassination of Reinhard Heydrich, he was assigned command of Einsatzkommando 6 in June 1942.

 Nuremberg and later life

 Biberstein was a defendant at the Einsatzgruppen Trial during the Nuremberg Trials.
 His trial began in September 1947 and ended on 9 April 1948.
 At his arraignment, along with all other defendants, he pleaded not guilty on all charges.
 Einsatzkommando 6 was charged with having executed some two to three thousand people.
 It was brought to light that at Rostow, Biberstein had personally supervised the execution of some 50 to 60 people.
 The victims were stripped of valuable articles (and partially of clothes), gassed, and left in a mass grave.
 He was also present at executions where victims were made to kneel at the edge of a pit and killed with a submachine gun.

 Biberstein was ultimately found guilty and sentenced to death by hanging.
-His sentenced was reviewed by the "Peck Panel", and later commuted to life imprisonment in 1951.
+His sentence was reviewed by the "Peck Panel", and later commuted to life imprisonment in 1951.
 Biberstein was denied parole several times.
 In 1958, the Federal Foreign Office filed parole applications on the behalf of all four inmates still serving time in Landsberg Prison.
 Biberstein was denied parole, but the board unanimously voted for his life sentence and that of the other three to be commuted to time served.
 The commutations became official on 6 May 1958, and Biberstein was released three days later.
 He temporarily returned to the clergy, and died in 1986 in Neumünster.